inammar/Terms-and-definitions-Appium/README.md

   - Another difference is that Appium requires the installation of mobile development tools like Android SDK or Xcode to interact with mobile devices, while Selenium only requires the installation of a web driver for browser automation.

+### 3. Tools and steps to install Appium

+3.1.
+Install Appium: Download and install Appium on your computer.
+Appium can be installed directly from the Appium website.

+3.2.
+Install SDKs and JDKs: Appium requires the software development kit (SDK) of the mobile platform you want to test on.
+For example, if you want to test an Android app, you must install the Android SDK.
+You must also install the Java Development Kit (JDK) for running Appium.

+3.3.
+Install and configure IDE: Choose an Integrated Development Environment (IDE) for writing test scripts, such as Eclipse or IntelliJ IDEA.

+3.4.
+Set up environment variables: After installing the SDKs and JDK, set up the environment variables so that Appium can locate them.
+For example, set the PATH variable to the location of the SDKs and JDK.

+3.5.
+Connect a device or emulator: Connect a physical device or launch an emulator to test on.
+For Android, use Android Debug Bridge (ADB) to connect the device or emulator to Appium.
+For iOS, use the Xcode developer tools.

+3.6.
+Install UiAutomator2 Driver.
+In Appium, UIAutomator2 is used as a driver to interact with and automate Android devices.

+3.7.
+Start Appium server: Start the Appium server by running the Appium executable or using a package manager.
+The Appium server listens for incoming commands from the test script and translates them into actions on the device or emulator.

 I will keep adding information....